 REMINDER - Is your class planning a reunion?
 Please complete the form on the reunions page or e-mail reunion information to [email protected] so that it will be printed in the Chimes, shared on Facebook and posted on this website.

 Granite Grille at 6 P. M.

 September 14, 2021

 The Annual meeting of the Durfee H.S.
 Alumni Association will be held at the New Durfee High School Nagle Auditorium, 460 Elsbree Street.
 Use North Entrance.
-Doors will open a 6:00 PM, refreshments will be served 6:30 to 7:30.
-The Durfee Alumni Assoc. business meeting will begin at 7:30 followed by the Awarding of Scholarships to Durfee Seniors and the Distinguished Alumni Awards.
-Distinguished Alumni Awards will be given this year to Nancy Cooperstein Charney 1956 and Capt.
-Paul B. Grozen USN (Ret) 1950.
+Doors will open at 5:30 PM.
+The Durfee Alumni Assoc. business meeting will begin at 6:00 PM followed by the Awarding of Scholarships to Durfee Seniors and the Distinguished Alumni Awards.

 Please join us to honor Scholarship Recipients and Distinguished Alumni.